Sebaristoteles/otree_in_one_docker/README.md

 # reset database
 otree resetdb
 # -> confirm with y

-# start oTree server
-otree prodserver 8000

-# the shell now shows all things the oTree server does
-# -> start an new shell to operate further on your server
-# -> you can close the shell with oTree running, the prodserver will still run
 ```
 if you want to change your oTree app within an existing docker container, see further below

 ### 6. Using oTree directly on port